developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the charging system be allowed to display the battery charging state using the charging LED when a Zebra Android device is in operating mode.

-- If the value ***Disable*** is chosen, then the charging system will be prevented from using the charging LED to display the battery charging state, which may reduce distractions in environments where many devices are charging.
+- If the value ***Disable*** is chosen, then the charging system is prevented from using the charging LED to display the battery charging state, which may reduce distractions in environments where many devices are charging.

-- If the value ***Enable*** is chosen, then the charging system will be allowed to use the charging LED to display the battery charging state, which may make it easier to distinguish a fully charged device from a partially charged device.
+- If the value ***Enable*** is chosen, then the charging system is allowed to use the charging LED to display the battery charging state, which may make it easier to distinguish a fully charged device from a partially charged device.

 ### General UI Configuration - Battery Swap UI Popup